This post may contain affiliate links. Please see my disclosure policy for details.

 6. See the sun go down at Gellért Hill

-A Viewpoint which, in my opinion, supersedes the fisherman’s Bastion is Gellért hill.
+A Viewpoint that, in my opinion, supersedes the fisherman’s Bastion is Gellért hill.

 7. Enjoy a Night at the Opera